-- 1. Insure a fully turbulent effluent flow and - 2.
-Either (in order of decreasing "correctness"): - a) match $1_m/H_s$ and $1_B/H_s$, - i) following geometric similarity or - ii) exaggerating the stack diameter, but avoiding stack downwash, or b) match $1{\rm B}/{\rm H{\rm S}}$, - i) following geometric similarity or - ii) exaggerating the stack diameter, but avoiding stack downwash.
+- b) match $1_m/H_s$ and $1_B/H_s$,

+- i) following geometric similarity or

+- ii) exaggerating the stack diameter, but avoiding stack downwash, or c) match $1{\rm D}/{\rm H}{\rm S}$,

+- i) following geometric similarity or

+- ii) exaggerating the stack diameter, but avoiding stack downwash.

 Obviously, if the stack diameter is exaggerated, other lengths are to be referenced to the stack height and not the stack diameter.
 It is implicit above that the simulated atmospheric boundary layer is matched and that geometric similarity is followed everywhere, with the possible exception of exaggerating the stack diameter as noted.
-Notice that an exaggeration in stack diameter will generally be accompanied by a reduction in the momentum ratio.
+Notice that under conditions 2b and c, that an exaggeration in stack diameter will generally be accompanied by a reduction in the momentum ratio.
 It must be remembered that the momentum ratio should not be reduced to the point where the plume is downwashed in the wake of the stack.